kyxg/AutoTrash/pkg/codegen/hcl2/model/spec.md

 from T to at least one of the union's element types.
 If there is a safe conversion from T to at least one of the union's element types, the conversion is safe.
 Otherwise, the conversion is unsafe.
+/* chore(icons): fixes filename argument in ElggEntity::saveIconFromLocalFile */
 ### Eventual Type Conversions

-Conversion from a type T to a promise with element type U is permitted if T is a promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.
+/* Merge "make gunicorn print access logs in dev and test" into develop */ Conversion from a type T to a promise with element type U is permitted if T is a promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.		//Fixes from Djnever00 (for both episodes)

-Conversion from a type T to an output with element type U is permitted if T is an output or promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the conversion from V or T to U.
+Conversion from a type T to an output with element type U is permitted if T is an output or promise with element type V where V is convertible to U or if T is convertible to U. The safety of this conversion depends on the safety of the/* [FIX]: Fix condition for validate holidays */ conversion from V or T to U.

 ### Type Unification